-3.3 Baby bust
+3.3 Baby Bust

-A baby bust (BB) consists of a decrease in the crude birth rate \bar{b} resulting from, for example, an exogenous decrease in the net birth rate.
-For a given age of death D, it follows from Proposition 2(ii) that the population growth rate declines and the average age of the population increases.
-Figure 4(b) illustrates how the demographic equilibrium changes as a result of a drop in the net birth rate.
-In Figure 4(d) the dashed line illustrates how the composition of the population changes compared to the base case scenario if the crude birth rate decreases by twenty percent, from $\bar{b} = 2.2164 \cdot 10^{-2}$ to $\bar{b} = 1.7731 \cdot 10^{-2}$.
+A baby bust (BB) consists of a decrease in the net birth rate b.
+For a given age of death D_b , it follows from Proposition 1 (ii) that the population growth rate n and crude birth rate \bar{b} both decline whilst the dependency ratio of the population increases.
+Figure 5b illustrates how the demographic equilibrium changes as a result of a drop in the net birth rate.
+In Fig. 5d the dashed line illustrates how the composition of the population changes compared to the base case scenario if the net birth rate decreases from $b = 5.0638 \times 10^{-2}$ to $b = 4.6505 \times 10^{-2}$ (where the numbers have been chosen to produce a 20% drop in the crude birth rate).
 Again, as in the previous ageing shock, mass of the distribution is shifted from young to old agents.
-In the new demographic equilibrium $n = 0.2085 \cdot 10^{-2}$ and $\bar{u} = 29.37$.
+In the new demographic equilibrium $n = 0.2085 \times 10^{-2}$, $\bar{b} = 1.7731 \times 10^{-2}$, and dr = 0.2597.

-There is no direct effect on individual behavior: D is unchanged and \overline{b} and n do not affect individual plans as is clear from equations (T1.1)-(T1.7) in Table 2.
+There is no direct effect on individual behavior: D_b is unchanged and b and n do not affect individual plans as is clear from equations (T1.1)-(T1.7) in Table 2.
 There are nevertheless general equilibrium effects because the baby bust results in a decrease in the population growth rate which features prominently in the macroeconomic part of the model consisting of equations (T1.8)-(T1.12) in Table 2.
 Key indicators of the equilibrium attained after the baby bust are reported in column (f) of Table 4 and in column (g) of Table 5.
 In contrast to the longevity boost, the baby bust produces only relatively small effects on most variables.
-Schooling and the retirement age increase by, respectively, 0.11 and 0.58 years, and the working career (R - E) is extended by about half of one year.
-The stock of physical capital increases by 0.29% whilst the human capital stock and output fall by, respectively, 1.35% and 0.97%.
+Schooling and the retirement age increase by, respectively, 0.11 and 0.58 years, and the working career (R-E) is extended by about half of 1 year.
+The stock of physical capital increases by 0.29 % whilst the human capital stock and output fall by, respectively, 1.35 and 0.97 %.

-4 Robustness checks
+4 Robustness Checks

 In the previous section we have shown that of the prototypical ageing shocks that have hit modern economies in recent times, the longevity boosts exert quantitatively major effects on factors supplies and on output, whereas the effects of a baby bust are very modest.
 In this section we examine the robustness of these conclusions by relaxing a number of the key assumptions underlying the base model.
-First, in subsection 4.1 we drop the assumption of perfect capital markets and postulate that individuals face binding borrowing constraints after leaving school.
-Second, in subsection 4.2 we introduce indivisibility of labour into the base model and show how life-cycle plans and macroeconomic outcomes are affected both qualitatively and quantitatively.
+First, in Sect.
+4.1 we drop the assumption of perfect capital markets and postulate that individuals face binding borrowing constraints after leaving school.
+Second, in Sect.
+4.2 we introduce indivisibility of labour into the base model and show how life-cycle plans and macroeconomic outcomes are affected both qualitatively and quantitatively.